HBase Architecture – Regions, Hmaster, Zookeeper

 14. Region Split in HBase

-The region gets divided into two child regions in HBase Architecture, whenever a region becomes large.
+The region has two child regions in HBase Architecture, whenever a region becomes large.
 Here each region represents exactly a half of the parent region.
-Afterward, this split is reported to the HMaster.
-However, until the HMaster allocates them to a new Region Server for load balancing, this is handled by the same Region Server.
+Afterward, we report this split to the HMaster.
+However, until the HMaster allocates them to a new Region Server for load balancing, we handle this by the same Region Server.

 15. HDFS Data Replication